Leonard Arthur Kitz: Biography

 In 1948, Kitz decided to enter politics and he was elected an alderman in Halifax.
 He served as an alderman from 1948 to 1955.
 Kitz is most remembered for his part as the 'driving force' behind the funding and construction of a statue of Winston Churchill which is a landmark on Halifax's Spring Garden Road.
+Kitz was the first Jewish mayor in the city's long history.

-Kitz was re-elected in 1956, but two years later, he resigned the mayorship to run, unsuccessfully, as a Liberal for parliament in the federal riding of Halifax.
+Kitz was re-elected in 1956, but two years later he resigned the mayorship to run, unsuccessfully, as a Liberal for parliament in the federal riding of Halifax.
 He was one of the founders of the city's most prestigious independent school, The Halifax Grammar School, opened in 1958.

 Kitz' first wife died in 1969.
-He remarried in 1971 to Janet (née Brownlee) Kitz who became a noted historian of the Halifax Explosion and the author of a number of books on the subject.
+He remarried in 1971 to Janet (née Brownlee) Kitz who became a noted historian of the Halifax Explosion and author of a number of books on the subject.
 The couple played an important leadership role in organizing public commemorations of the explosion.